Breadcrumb

 A person who believes his or her authorship rights have been intentionally violated or who wishes to report other improper authorship practices may pursue mediation of the issue through departmental or collegiate channels or the Research Integrity Officer (RIO) or other designated individual appointed by the Vice President for Research for resolution.

-The University of Iowa Research Integrity Officer is:
+The University of Iowa research integrity officer is:

 Office of the Vice President for Research